|Value||Eligibility||Open date||Close date|

 Generally, the Doctor of Philosophy (PhD) requires a minimum IELTS result of 6.5 overall and a result of 6 in each band.
-Please check your course page for each faculty requirements.
+Please check your course page for each faculty requirement.

 This scholarship is co-funded by The Department of International and Cross-Strait Education (DICE) of the Ministry of Education of the Republic of China (Taiwan) and the University of Sydney.
 Up to five PhD scholarships will be available each year.

-1. This scholarship has been established to provide financial assistance to Taiwanese students undertaking PhD studies at the University of Sydney.
+1. This Scholarship has been established to provide financial assistance to Taiwanese students undertaking Doctor of Philosophy (PhD) studies at the University of Sydney.

-2. This scholarship is co-funded by The Department of International and Cross-Strait Education (DICE) of the Ministry of Education of the Republic of China (Taiwan) and University of Sydney.
+2. This Scholarship is co-funded by The Department of International and Cross-Strait Education (DICE) of the Ministry of Education of the Republic of China (Taiwan) and University of Sydney (the University).

-3. Applicants must be citizens of the Republic of the Republic of China (Taiwan) who normally reside in Taiwan, Penghu, Kinmen, or Matsu.
+3. Applicants must be citizens of the Republic of China (Taiwan) who normally reside in Taiwan, Penghu, Kinmen, or Matsu.
 A Taiwanese citizen currently studying outside Taiwan is also eligible to apply.

-5. The Scholarship may be held for three years and six months (full time) for Research Doctorate studies.
-A Research Doctorate student may apply for a maximum extension of up to 2 research periods subject to satisfactory progress, provided the grounds are related to study (not of a personal nature), and are beyond the control of the student.
+5. The Scholarship may be held for three years and six months (full time) for PhD studies.
 Periods of study already undertaken towards the degree prior to the commencement of the award will be deducted from the maximum tenure of the award.

-6. A student is expected to commence the Scholarship by the census date of Research Period, as indicated in the offer letter, during the year the Scholarship is awarded.
-Failure to enrol by census date of Research Period 3 during the year of scholarship offer will result in the forfeiture of the Scholarship, except in cases where the PhD program requires a commencement date later than this date.
+6. A student is expected to commence the Scholarship by the enrolment date of Research Period, as indicated in the offer letter, during the year the Scholarship is awarded.
+Failure to enrol by enrolment date of the Research Period during the year of Scholarship offer will result in the forfeiture of the Scholarship, except in cases where the PhD program requires a commencement date later than this date.
 In such circumstances, the student must seek written permission for deferral from the Scholarships Office and Department of International and Cross-Strait Education of the Ministry of Education of the Republic of China (Taiwan) via Scholarships Office.

 7. Requests to defer the Scholarship for personal reasons including failure to gain an appropriate visa will not be considered.

 8. Holders of the Scholarship who enrol full time will receive a stipend at the University of Sydney Research Training Program (RTP) rate, indexed annually on 1 January.
 Current rate is published at: www.sydney.edu.au/scholarships/e/australian-government-rtp-scholarship-international.html

 10. Holders of the Scholarship may receive a concurrent award, scholarship or salary to undertake their research degree provided such award, scholarship or salary provides a benefit less than 75% of the Scholarship.
 The Scholarship will be terminated if this limit is exceeded.
 Salary for work unrelated to the student’s research is not subject to this limit.